CodeIntelligenceTesting/jazzer.js/packages/jest-runner/readme.md

 # Jest Fuzz Runner

 Custom runner that executes fuzz tests in regression or fuzzing mode.
+This package also augments the available [Jest](https://jestjs.io/) test functions with a `fuzz` extension.

 ## Idea